carenalgas/popochiu/README.md

 1. Download the correct release for your Godot version.
 2. Extract it and copy the `addons` folder into your project folder.
 3. Open your Godot project and enable the Popochiu plugin: `Project > Project Settings` then select the `Plugins` tab on top.
-4. Restart Godot `Project > Reload Current Project`.
+4. Popochiu will show you a popup indicating it will restart the engine.
-5. You'll see the Popochiu dock in the right editor area.
+5. You'll see the Popochiu dock in the right-bottom editor area.
 That's all!

 ## Documentation